phorton1/Arduino-NMEA_Monitor/docs/readme.md

 - The Actinsense App shows the temperature.
 - Apparently when you "Open" the nmea2000 object, it sends out an "address claim" message
-- The address claim message appears to include the values from your setup() SetDeviceInformation() call.
+- The address claim message includes the values from your setup() SetDeviceInformation() call.
 - Then the ActisenseApp shows it as a Device with that stuff.
-- But the App was not showing any Product Information or Configuration Information
+- But the App does not, by default show any Product Information or Configuration Information

 *Insert Hours of trying to figure out NMEA2000 modes, ForwardOwnMessages(), etc, etc, etc, etc, etc, etc* as I added Product Information, Configuration Information, Instances, and so on to both programs.